Automorphisms of the procongruence pants complex: Proof of Theorem

 \begin{lemma} Let $G$ be a finitely generated group and $V$ a finite index normal subgroup with the property that all epimorphisms from $G$ to the quotient group $G/V$ have the same kernel $V$.
-Then, the closure $\wh{V}$ of $V$ in the profinite completion $\wh{G}$ of $G$ is an open characteristic subgroup. \end{lemma}
+Then, the closure $\wh{V}$ of the image of $V$ in the profinite completion $\wh{G}$ of $G$ is an open characteristic subgroup. \end{lemma}

 \begin{proof}Since $G$ is finitely generated, by a classical result of Nikolov and Segal, any epimorphism $\wh{G}\to G/V$ is continuous and so restricts to an epimorphism $G\to G/V$, which, by our hypothesis, has kernel $V$.
 Hence, all epimorphisms from $\wh{G}$ to $G/V$ have the same kernel $\wh{V}$, which shows that $\wh{V}$ is indeed a characteristic subgroup of $\wh{G}$. \end{proof}